What Actually Happens to Your Metabolism During MenopauseNov 14, 2023

 Our society has had a metabolism obsession for decades.
 I cannot count how many times the magazines and publishing houses I worked for cooked up storylines and entire books based on “Mastering Your Metabolism!”

-The conventional wisdom was that slowing metabolism was to blame for midlife weight gain (for the sake of keeping it simple, I’m not going to go into the blaming and shaming of the diet culture here, which is a problem all its own).
-Some people were thought to have naturally slow metabolisms.
+Conventional wisdom has long held that slowing metabolic rate (the number of calories you burn just living) was to blame for midlife weight gain (for the sake of keeping it simple, I’m not going to go into the blaming and shaming of the diet culture here, which is a problem all its own).
+Everyone’s metabolism was thought to start a steady decline in adulthood, especially after 30, and some believed metabolism took a bigger dip around menopause.
+Moreover, some people were thought to have naturally slow metabolisms.
 Others were thought to have naturally speedy ones.
-Everyone’s metabolism was thought to start a steady decline somewhere around age 35, and some believed metabolism took a bigger dip around menopause.

-These long-held beliefs are mostly false, according to a major new study of more than 6,400 people, ages 8 days to 95 years from 29 countries that are getting a lot of press and further fanning the flames of our metabolism preoccupation.
+These long-held beliefs are mostly false, according to a major study of more than 6,400 people, ages 8 days to 95 years from 29 countries that got a lot of press coverage at the time and continue to pop up, further fanning the flames of our metabolism preoccupation.

 Interestingly, that part about some people having naturally lower or higher metabolisms holds true.
 Largely overlooked in the hoopla surrounding this study was that about a quarter of the people were outliers and had metabolic rates significantly higher or lower than the average (though their general life pattern followed the same trajectory).